 Five (5) years of professional experience in the administration of a jail enforcing Title 15 and 24 Regulations plus at least three (3) years of supervisory or management experience.

-A bachelor’s degree from an accredited college or university with a major course work in Public Administration, Criminal Justice, Business Administration, or a closely related field.
-Relevant experience may be substituted on a year-for-year basis.
+A bachelor’s degree from an accredited college or university with a major course work in Public Administration, Criminal Justice, Business Administration, or a closely related field is desirable.

 Retirement – City offers CalPERS with a benefit of 2.5% @ 55 for Classic members or 2% at 62 for new members as defined by PEPRA, subject to the limitations set by PERS.
 Employee pays the employee portion.
 The City also participates in Social Security.